 The new rule, adopted after nearly one year of review, states that Medicare will cover open and laparoscopic gastric bypass, laparoscopic adjustable gastric banding (the LAP-BAND SYSTEM) and open and laparoscopic biliopancreatic diversion with duodenal switch as long as the procedure is performed at a Center of Excellence as designated either by the American Society for Bariatric Surgery (ASBS) or the American College of Surgeons (ACS).

 Under most circumstances, decisions regarding covered procedures under Medicare are made at the local and regional level.
 The challenge with obesity surgery coverage under the previous rules was that surgery coverage and the criteria to access surgery varied widely across the country.
 Under the old local rules, some states had great access to surgery while others had little or no access.
 At the request of ASBS and others, Medicare went through a national coverage decision process to adopt rules making coverage consistent across the country.
 In addition, Medicare has become more focused in recent years on quality outcomes for Medicare beneficiaries and it is believed that this directly contributed to the inclusion of the Center of Excellence requirement.

 Who does this apply to?

-The new rule applies only to Medicare beneficiaries who are morbidly obese (body mass index (BMI) of 35 or greater) with any obesity-related condition or disease, and the patient has been previously unsuccessful with medical treatment of obesity.
+The new rule applies only to Medicare beneficiaries who are severely affected by obesity (body mass index (BMI) of 35 or greater) with any obesity-related condition or disease, and the patient has been previously unsuccessful with medical treatment of obesity.
 There are no age restrictions.
 Patients who are covered by their employer’s health plan are not affected by Medicare’s new rule.